aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-reInvent2019/200-task-2/300-configure-the-product-version.md

 #### Add the source code for your product
-When you configured your product version, you specified the following:
+When you configured your version, you specified the following:

-{{% code file="reInvent2019/100-task-1/artefacts/factory/create-the-version--version-only.yaml" language="js" %}}
+ {{% code file="50-reInvent2019/200-task-2/artefacts/factory/create-the-version--version-only.yaml" language="js" %}}

-We now need to create the CodeCommit repository and add the AWS CloudFormation template we are going to use for our product into that repository.
+We now need to create the CodeCommit repository and add the AWS Cloudformation template we are going to use for our product into that repository.

 - Navigate to {{% codecommit_link %}}